-- Rule 232.
-(1) The recycling of a hazardous secondary material for the purpose of exclusion or exemption from the regulation as a hazardous waste shall be legitimate.
+Rule 232.
+(1) The recycling of a hazardous secondary material for the purpose of exclusion or exemption from the regulation as a hazardous waste must be legitimate.
 A hazardous secondary material that is not legitimately recycled is a discarded material and, therefore, a waste.
-In determining if their recycling is Llegitimate recycling, persons shall meet address all of the following requirements and consider the requirements of subrule (2) of this rule:. - (a) The Legitimate recycling shall involve a hazardous secondary material that provides a useful contribution to the recycling process or to a product or intermediate of the recycling process.
+In determining if the recycling is legitimate, a person shall address all of the following requirements and consider the requirements of subrule (2) of this rule.

+(a) Legitimate recycling must involve a hazardous secondary material that provides a useful contribution to the recycling process or to a product or intermediate of the recycling process.
 A hazardous secondary material provides a useful contribution if it meets 1 of the following requirements:

-- (i) It contributes a valuable ingredient to a product or intermediate. - (ii) It replaces a catalyst or carrier in the recycling process. - (iii) It is the source of a valuable constituent recovered in the recycling process. - (iv) It is recovered or regenerated by the recycling process. - (v) It is used as an effective substitute for a commercial product. - (b) The recycling process shall produce a valuable product or intermediate.
-A product or intermediate is valuable if it meets 1 of the following requirements: - (i) It is sold to a third party. - (ii) It is used by the recycler or the generator as an effective substitute for a commercial product or as an ingredient or intermediate in an industrial process. - (c) The generator and the recycler shall manage the hazardous secondary material as a valuable commodity when it is under their control.
-If there is an analogous raw material, the hazardous secondary material shall be managed, at a minimum, in a manner consistent with the management of the raw material or in an equally protective manner.
+(i) It contributes a valuable ingredient to a product or intermediate.

+(ii) It replaces a catalyst or carrier in the recycling process.

+(iii) It is the source of a valuable constituent recovered in the recycling process.

+(iv) It is recovered or regenerated by the recycling process.

+(y) It is used as an effective substitute for a commercial product.

+(b) The recycling process must produce a valuable product or intermediate.
+A product or intermediate is valuable if it meets 1 of the following requirements:

+(i) It is sold to a third party.

+(ii) It is used by the recycler or the generator as an effective substitute for a commercial product or as an ingredient or intermediate in an industrial process.

+(c) The generator and the recycler shall manage the hazardous secondary material as a valuable commodity when it is under their control.
+If there is an analogous raw material, the hazardous secondary material must be managed, at a minimum, in a manner consistent with the management of the raw material or in an equally protective manner.
 If there is no analogous raw material, the hazardous secondary material must be contained.
-A hazardous secondary material that is released to the environment and is not recovered immediately is discarded. - (d2) Persons making a determination regarding the legitimacy of a specific recycling activity shall consider The product of the recycling process shall be comparable to a legitimate product or intermediate.
-The product of the recycling process shall be considered comparable to a legitimate product or intermediate if it meets 1 of the following requirements factors: - (ia) If there is an analogous-product-or intermediate, Tthe product of the recycling process does not is comparable to a legitimate product or intermediate if both of the following requirements are met: - (i) Contain significant concentrations of any hazardous constituents found in appendix VIII of 40 C.F.R. part 261 at levels that are not found in analogous products. - (ii) Contain concentrations of hazardous constituents found in appendix VIII of 40 C.F.R. part 261 at levels that are significantly elevated from those found in analogous products. - (Aiii) The product of the recycling process does not Eexhibit a hazardous characteristic as defined in R 299.9212 that analogous products do not exhibit. - (B) The concentrations of any hazardous constituents found in appendix VIII of 40 C.F.R. part 261 that are in the product or intermediate are at levels that are comparable to, or lower than, those found in analogous products or at levels that meet widely recognized commodity standards and specifications, in the case where the commodity standards and specifications include levels that specifically address those hazardous constituents. - (ii) If there is no analogous product, the product of the recycling process is comparable to a legitimate product or intermediate if 1 of the following requirements is met: - (A) The product of the recycling process is a commodity that meets widely recognized commodity standards and specifications. - (B) The hazardous secondary material being recycled is returned to the original process or processes from which it was generated to be reused. - (iii) If the product of the recycling process has levels of hazardous constituents that are not comparable to or are unable to be compared to a legitimate product or intermediate under paragraph (i) or (ii) of this subdivision, the recycling still may be shown to be legitimate if the following requirements are met:

-The person performing the recycling conducts the necessary assessment showing why the recycling is, in fact, still legitimate.

-The recycling can be shown to be legitimate based on lack of exposure from toxics in the product, lack of the bioavailability of the toxics in the product, or other relevant considerations which show that the recycled product does not contain levels of hazardous constituents that pose a significant human health or environmental risk.

-The person performing the recycling prepares documentation demonstrating why the recycling is, in fact, still legitimate.
-The documentation must include a certification statement that the recycling is legitimate and must be maintained on-site for 3 years after the recycling operation has ceased.
-The person performing the recycling shall notify the director of this activity using Michigan site identification form EOP5150.
+A hazardous secondary material that is released to the environment and is not recovered immediately is discarded.

+(2) A person making a determination regarding the legitimacy of a specific recycling activity shall consider the following factors:

+(a) The product of the recycling process does not do any of the following:

+(i) Contain significant concentrations of any hazardous constituents found in appendix VIII of 40 CFR part 261 at levels that are not found in analogous products.

+(ii) Contain concentrations of hazardous constituents found in appendix VIII of 40 CFR part 261 at levels that are significantly elevated from those found in analogous products.

+(iii) Exhibit a hazardous characteristic as defined in R 299.9212 that analogous products do not exhibit.

-(b) In making a determination that a hazardous secondary material is legitimately recycled, persons shall evaluate all factors and consider the legitimacy as a whole.
+(b) In making a determination that a hazardous secondary material is legitimately recycled, a person shall evaluate all factors and consider the legitimacy as a whole.
 If the evaluation of the considerations in subdivision (a) of this subrule indicate that the factor is not met, it may be an indication that the material is not legitimately recycled.
 The factor in subdivision (a) of this subrule does not have to be met for the recycling to be considered legitimate.
-In evaluating the extent to which this factor is met and in determining whether a process that does not meet this factor is still legitimate, persons may consider exposure from toxics in the product, the bioavailablity of the toxics in the product, and other relevant considerations.
+In evaluating the extent to which this factor is met and in determining whether a process that does not meet this factor is still legitimate, persons may consider exposure from toxics in the product, the bioavailability of the toxics in the product, and other relevant considerations.